 The day begins with individual classes having a devotional time consisting of the Pledge of Allegiance, a song, a prayer, and scriptural instruction.
-Tuesday morning we hold a school-wide devotional.
-Parents are encouraged to attend this weekly devotional as classrooms take turns in performing recitations.
+Weekly, we hold a lower grammar devotional.
+Parents are encouraged to attend as classrooms take turns in performing recitations.
+Upper grammar and High School hold a monthly devotional.